-During kerbside recycling collections we'll normally collect up to 3 recycling boxes of correctly sorted items:
+During kerbside recycling collections we'll collect recycling from boxes, which should contain:

-You must separate your recycling into these types; see further information about what happens to your recycling.
+See further information about what happens to your recycling after collection.

 Excess items for recycling collections